MarketSquare/robotframework-browser/CORE_TEAM_AGREEMENT.md

 ## Removing a team member

-Anyone can leave the team by his own will.
+Anyone can leave the team by their own will.
 If all others from the core team agree that a team member should be removed from the team then that team member will no longer be part of the core team.